Targeting of political opponents and civil society under the second Trump administration: FCC investigations

-By July 25, 2025, liberal nonprofit group Media Matters reduced criticism of Trump and Republicans and contemplated shutting down entirely after numerous lawsuits launched against it by the FCC, Republican state attorneys general, and Elon Musk strained its cash reserves.
-The action was described by The New York Times as "offering a glimpse of what might be in store for even well-funded targets of his retribution campaigns".
-Judge Sparkle L. Sooknanan issued an injunction against the FCC investigation, writing that "It should alarm all Americans when the government retaliates against individuals or organizations for engaging in constitutionally protected public debate".

 On September 12, comedian Jimmy Kimmel, on his ABC late-night talk show, blamed Trump for not uniting the country after the assassination of Charlie Kirk and instead attacking Democrats.
 On the September 15 episode, Kimmel said the "MAGA gang" was "desperately trying to characterize this kid who murdered Charlie Kirk as anything other than one of them" and was trying to "score political points" from the crime rather than sincerely grieving.
 FCC chief Brendan Carr said Kimmel appeared to "directly mislead the American public" and threatened possible actions against ABC, including the revocation of the broadcast licenses of its owned-and-operated stations.
 On September 17, Nexstar Media Group announced that they would pre-empt Kimmel on their 32 ABC affiliated stations "for the foreseeable future".
 Nexstar had been seeking FCC approval for $6.2 billion merger at the time.
 ABC then announced that it would suspend Jimmy Kimmel Live! indefinitely.
 Variety described the suspension coming after "several prominent conservatives have called for any critic of [Kirk's] work to be silenced, no matter how nuanced the argument may be".
 Following the suspension, Trump stated that any network that gave him bad press or allowed a host to criticize him should have their broadcast licenses revoked.
 The following day, Trump restated that negative coverage of him should be illegal, stating that "When 97 percent of the stories are bad about a person, it's no longer free speech".
 He later reiterated his message, saying that "They'll take a great story and they'll make it bad.
 See, I think that's really illegal".

+In August 2026, Trump demanded that NBC News reporter Kristen Welker be "reported to the FCC for rebuke or punishment" after she reported on unfavorable polling results about Trump during a TV segment.